Maxim-Cherkasov/Maxim-Cherkasov/README.md

 🔭 I’m currently working on a website for a friend: https://github.com/Maxim-Cherkasov/react-official2-next/tree/project-one.

-🌱 I’m currently learning the new React official tutorial.

-👯 I’m looking to collaborate on frontend projects.
+👯 I’m looking to collaborate on open source projects.

 📫 How to reach me: